 Information overload is everywhere we look.
 Every day we are being bombarded by information.
 Millions of peoples are competing with one and other for our attention.
-So, It is no wonder that in the last decades, our ability to focus has dramatically diminished. how to unlock your ability to focus is paramount to your success as an entrepreneur.
+So, It is no wonder that in the last decades, our ability to focus has dramatically diminished.
+Learning how to unlock your ability to focus is paramount to your success as an entrepreneur.
 It’s a skill that takes training and practice.
 It requires intention and strategy so that we can make the most out of our time!

 Let’s begin by examining the “Focus Killers” that make us less productive.
 We will discuss tips and techniques to help improve your focus.
 And we’ll create your step by step plan to improving your productivity!

 Focus will happen when you’ve said yes to one thing and ignored all others